 A report on the 2004 Leipzig Games Convention for MCV.

 The Super Mario Wiki has the complete collection of Wario’s Warehouse articles that Richard Moulton and I co-wrote at Nintendo.
-Several of our silly throwaway ideas are now apparently thought of as Nintendo canon.
+Several of our silly throwaway ideas are apparently now Nintendo canon.
 That’s awkward.